 To check the transmission fluid level, locate the dipstick in the engine compartment.
 Make sure you’re locating the transmission oil dipstick, not the engine oil dipstick.
 You can find the transmission dipstick further back in the engine bay toward the firewall.
 It’s usually marked with a transmission symbol or color.

-With the engine warmed up, pull out the dipstick, wipe it clean, replace it, then pull it back out.
+With the engine warmed up, pull out the dipstick, wipe it clean, replace it, and then pull it back out.
 Check the fluid level against the full, fill, and low marks.
 If the transmission oil level is low, top it off.
 This is usually done through the same tube where the dipstick fits.
 To add transmission fluid, use a funnel with a narrow spout.
 To check the oil level, look for a dipstick with a small colored handle.
 It could be orange or yellow with an oil can symbol.

 Just like the transmission dipstick, pull the oil dipstick, wipe any oil off, then re-insert it slowly.
 Withdraw the dipstick and look closely at the tip.
 If the oil is between the two lines, your vehicle has enough oil.
 But if it’s at the low mark or below, add a quart.

-Why Does My New Radiator?
+Why Is My New Radiator Leaking?

-If you hear water trickling or dripping inside your new radiator, that means it contains air pockets inside.
-This is common and often occurs when you fill them too quickly.
-This causes air to be trapped within the radiator.
 The best way to fill a radiator is to open up the valves then fill the radiator and finally, bleed it to make sure no air remains within the radiator.
 Running your engine also helps to remove any air bubbles in the system.
 Simply run the engine with the radiator cap off.
 This will allow the air bubbles inside the system to escape.

 Do I Need to Flush a New Radiator?